Halsey & Big Sean Bring The Heat With Sexy Performance Of ‘Alone’ On ‘Voice’ Finale

 Can we talk about Halsey’s super sexy outfit, though?!
 Like, it wasn’t just hot, it was SCORCHING hot!
 Halsey posted a sneak peek of her outfit on Instagram ahead of her performance with Big Sean.
 She revealed she would be wearing sparkling pants that were completely see-through!
 The singer paired her sparkling sheer pants with a white crop top.
 Her look sparkled and shined in all the right places.

 Halsey’s look on The Voice finale as a far cry from her Billboard Music Awards outfit.
 The “Colors” singer went for a goth look with a vampy black gown and dark brown hair.
 Don’t you just love how Halsey is constantly changing up her look?
+She was nominated for two BBMAs, including Top Female Artist and Top Radio Songs Artist.
+In addition, Halsey is currently in the midst of her latest tour.
+Over the summer, she’ll be traveling to Latin America, Asia, and Europe.
 Meanwhile, Big Sean is busy working on new music.
 He’s posted a number of Instagram photos of himself inside the studio.
 We can’t wait to see what he’s come up with!